 After you have Python and pip installed, we can shift our attention towards aop.
 Always install it from source using pip.
-First download the source code from GitHub, which will in all likelihood result in a .zip-archive called something along the lines of aop-master you need to unpack using your favourite zipping tool.
+First download the source code from GitHub.

 The next step involves a little time spent in a command-line or terminal, so if you've never done anything like that, no worry, I'll walk you through.
 The process is dependent on your operating system, so please go to the specific sub-section below.